Collection: Legacy Collection

 While the figure has a fairly good likeness of the actor, we are more disappointed by the recycled parts used to make him.
 Hasbro went back too deeply (in our opinion) into their tooling archives and dusted of the 2005 ROTS Bail Organa (III 15) figure to utilize the legs.
 This is a bit frustrating as we would have rather seen Hasbro use the 2008 TLC Bail Organa (BD 26) figure because those legs were sculpted better and had more articulation and a significantly improved stance.
 Also, you are all aware how tall Bail Organa is in comparison to most other male Star Wars characters.
 Well, when you size Jeremoch Colton up against any random and recently released Boba Fett figure, you are going to be saddened that he is much taller than them.
 Don’t get us wrong, the costume looks pretty good and his headset fits well.
 And the sum of the figure works for the most part, but like we mentioned earlier, he could have easily been improved if Hasbro utilized some different parts.
 We don’t recall the 2005 ROTS Bail Organa (III 15) having this “one leg longer than the other” issue, but Jeremoch Colton suffers terribly by this and it is such a shame.
 While he is clearly a pilot that will be sitting, we find it unfortunate that he will have trouble standing.
 Although the knees are ball-jointed, there is not really a pose that can be attained that will aid in his shorter leg gaining the height needed to pose him straight and upright.
 Once again, this is very discouraging to us.
 If he had the 2008 TLC Bail Organa (BD 26) legs, there would have been a lot more options to work with for the figure’s betterment.

-Status: Jeremoch Colton is a kit-bashed figure that utilizes the legs from 2005's ROTS Bail Organa (III 15) figure.
-The rest of the figure including the upper body, cod section, arms and head sculpt is all-new.
+Status: Jeremoch Colton is essentially an all-new figure, but utilizes the legs from 2005's ROTS Bail Organa (III 15) figure.
+The figure is technically a kit-bashed release.

 Accessory Count: 2